aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/vbaproject/_index.md

 ```

 Protects or unprotects this VBA project.

+**Remarks**

 If islockedForViewing is true, the password could not be null.

 **Parameters:**
 | Parameter | Type | Description |